One of the best child and adolescent psychology degrees is a ticket to a fulfilling and fruitful career.

 Middle Tennessee State University

-Middle Tennessee State University offers a Bachelor of Science in psychology program.
+Middle Tennessee State University offers a Bachelor of Science in Psychology program.
 While the program doesn’t have a concentration in child and adolescent psychology, the Middle Tennessee State University does teach students the essential practices that every kind of psychologist uses.
 Students can enroll in this program on-campus or online.

-Students must take nine core courses.
-Some of them are General Psychology, Developmental Psychology, Behavioral Neuroscience, and Basic Statistics for Behavioral Science.
-Besides these core classes, students must choose three electives.
 Some available electives are Introduction to Psychological Testing, Child Psychology, Organizational Psychology, and Psychosexual Adjustment.
 The major is 38 total credits.
 Students fill the rest of their undergraduate degree with general education requirements.

 Enrolled students receive several benefits from Middle Tennessee State University.
 One critical perk of being a student in this program is the availability of a free tutor both on-campus and online.
 Students in this program can also receive several types of financial aid and scholarships.